 - Query resolution: Each request will be translated into an optimal sequence of API calls on the underlying data sources to retrieve the data needed to respond to the request.

 The results of this project will have a huge impact on our society by finally giving all citizens unrestricted access to the massive amounts of open data available online.
-This will also be beneficial to data providers, that could reach a broader audience, and software companies that will now have a simpler way to build new applications exploiting the links among a diversity of datasets.
-These benefits will be validated by means of case studies on open data sets provided by the city of Barcelona and the governments of Catalonia and Canarias, implemented on top of an open source platform released by the project.
+This will also be beneficial to data providers, that could reach a broader audience, and to software companies that will now have a simpler way to build new applications exploiting the links among a diversity of datasets.
+These benefits will be validated by means of case studies on open data sets provided by the city of Barcelona and the governments of Catalonia and Canarias, implemented on top of an open-source platform released by the project.

 The following figure illustrates the proposed approach.